 If you are passionate about change and about learning more on safeguarding, or maybe you would like to donate to Project 90-10, or find us more about how you can support Emma-Janes campaigns - please get in touch.
 Her army grows stronger every day.

-Focusing on the future wealth of the country, without investing in our younger generation, is a moot point - something our government must try harder to understand.
+Focusing on the future wealth of the country, without investing in our younger generation, is a moot point, something our government must try harder to understand.

 Major breakthrough as Emma Jane Taylor is recognised in Parliament for her campaigning on the hidden in plain sight message of CSA.
 The prolific stat of 90-10 is off the scale, but it is also the stat that is least talked about.
 Too many people have been failed as adults because of the ignorance and silence around the hidden in plain sight subject, and too many children are being exposed to this horrific abuse for the same reason.